Progress in Minneapolis

 -

-Lake Nokomis Park (complete and ready to ride)
+Lake Nokomis Park (bike skills course, complete and ready to ride)

 -